Anhtram-NodeJS/UserLocation/README.md

 A simple API that accepts user location webhooks and can be queried with a search string or a visit ID

-This API exposes the following two endpoints
+This API exposes the following two endpoints:

+1. POST /visit
   a.
-POST /visit
-  i.
-Accepts POST requests with ‘application/json’ types ii.
+Accepts POST requests with ‘application/json’ types
+  b.
 The schema for submitted objects is as follows:
       1. userId ​- the user that is submitting the location
-    2. name ​- the name of the location iii.
+      2. name ​- the name of the location
+  c.
 Returns a ​visitId​ which can be referenced in the GET.
 Visit IDs are globally unique to the location submission

+2. GET /visit
+  a.
+Can be queried with either of the following patterns:
+    i. visitId
+    ii. both​ of the following two query params:
+        . userId
+        . searchString-​ A string which is attempted to be matched over the 5 most recent locations the user has visited.
+           The matching should be fuzzy, and case insensitive
   b.
-GET /visit
-  i.
-Can be queried with either of the following patterns:
-    1. visitId
-    2. both​ of the following two query params:
-        a. userId
-        b. searchString-​ A string which is attempted to be matched over the 5 most recent locations the user has visited.
-           The matching should be fuzzy, and case insensitive ii.
 Returns an array of arrival objects that was submitted to the POST

 Errors are clearly handled and input are validated Service are secured with https